 Donald Trump recently berated Republican leaders in Congress for pushing through a bloated $1.1 trillion spending bill.
 In a stump speech, the billionaire businessman called the budget a “disaster,” exclaiming, "We have debt like we've never had before."
 Trump also made reference to the unsound monetary system that enables runaway debt spending.
 "We're printing money," he said, warning “we could be in a big fat bubble.”

 Trump has gained traction in large part by defying political correctness and running against the politically correct media.
 It’s a strategy that works because the public no longer trusts the media.
 A Gallup poll last year found that Americans exhibited historically low levels of “trust and confidence in the mass media to report the news fully, accurately and fairly.”

 Media bias has long been a source of frustration for gold bugs.
 The financial media are funded (through advertising revenues) by banks, brokerages, mutual fund companies, and other Wall Street interests.

 They’ll report on multi-billion dollar interest rate rigging scandals on one hand; then on the other dismiss complaints about precious metals markets manipulation as wild conspiracy theories.
-In recent years, virtually every market you can name – from LIBOR to penny stocks to crude oil futures – have come under media scrutiny due to manipulation.
+In recent years, virtually every market you can name – from LIBOR to penny stocks to crude oil futures – has come under media scrutiny due to manipulation.
 If gold and silver markets aren’t manipulated by governments or banks or rogue traders, then they would be the only truly free and fair markets in the world!

-It would be nice if that were the case, but unfortunately it’s not.
+It would be nice if that were the case, but unfortunately, it’s not.

 The good news is that the big Wall Street centric financial media outlets are becoming less relevant.
 CNBC’s ratings have been tanking since 2009.
 Fewer investors depend on the Wall Street Journal for actionable information.